 Ms. Sigler is an intellectual property attorney and operations and legal executive.
 Her most recent role was Vice President, Product Strategy and Consulting at Discovia, helping law firms and corporations deploy and use technology-assisted document review software.
 Her broad business experience includes co-founding e-discovery start-up Cataphora, serving in varying senior capacities prior to its sale to Ernst & Young.
 Ms. Sigler led business development for several start-ups including RealCommunities and IDO Systems, after in-house counsel roles at Sega and Intuit.
 She’s a popular speaker who’s addressed the Association of Corporate Counsel, the Washington State Bar, the Texas State Bar and others.
 Her published articles include in-house counsel and e-Discovery topics.
 Ms. Sigler served on the Cyberspace Law Committee of the California State Bar and the Advisory Board of Women in Technology International.
 She holds 5 U.S. patents.
 She received her BA in philosophy from the University of California, Berkeley, and her JD from Santa Clara University School of Law, where she was Associate Editor of its Law Review.
 She also holds certifications in Business Administration and Marketing from the University of California Extension and does charitable fundraising in her community.

-Mr. Steudtner is a project management consultant and former management level executive to the construction industry with over 35 years’ experience.
+Mr. Steudtner is a project management consultant and former management-level executive in the construction industry with over 35 years of experience.
 His expertise spans all aspects of project management from staff supervision, daily administration and document review to budget preparation, financing and scheduling.
 His projects have included residential mid-rise, retail and commercial buildings, high-end residential homes and subdivisions, and steel and concrete bridge construction.
 Mr. Steudtner’s distinguished career encompasses lengthy tenures as President of custom home builder Calendar Development Inc. and Director of Construction for Duane Reade Inc., a subsidiary of the Walgreen Company, which owns a chain of pharmacy and convenience stores primarily in New York City.
 He also has consulting experience and lectures in the area of renewable energy.
-Currently, he specializes in consulting with individuals who are acting as their own general contractor, usually when building their house.
+Currently, he specializes in consulting with individuals who are acting as their own general contractors, usually when building their houses.
 This involves helping them avoid many of the problems encountered when dealing with sub-contractors.
 Mr. Steudtner holds a Bachelor of Science in Chemistry from Bethany College.

 Ms. Tucker has resolved consumer/business disputes since 1984.
-She has addressed disputes via both arbitration and mediation through the State Bar of California, the Superior Court of San Francisco and the Better Business Bureau.
-Further, as a Certified Information Privacy Professional, she is a credible arbiter of personal information privacy claims in international, domestic and cross-border disputes.
-Ms. Tucker’s Vancouver, BC based privacy consulting and alternative dispute resolution business serves both Canadian and US businesses.
+She has addressed disputes via both arbitration and mediation through the State Bar of California, the Superior Court of San Francisco, and the Better Business Bureau.
+Further, as a Certified Information Privacy Professional, she is a credible arbiter of personal information privacy claims in international, domestic, and cross-border disputes.
+Ms. Tucker’s Vancouver, BC-based privacy consulting and alternative dispute resolution business serves both Canadian and US businesses.
 She has previously held positions as in-house counsel, including chief legal officer, in international electronic entertainment and enterprise software companies in the US and Canada.
-Ms. Tucker has been an adjunct professor in law, paralegal and business school programs in the San Francisco Bay Area and in greater Vancouver.
-She is a member of the State Bar of California, and of the British Columbia Arbitration and Mediation Institute and the ADR Institute of Canada.
+Ms. Tucker has been an adjunct professor in law, paralegal, and business school programs in the San Francisco Bay Area and Greater Vancouver.
+She is a member of the State Bar of California and the British Columbia Arbitration and Mediation Institute and the ADR Institute of Canada.
 In addition, she currently serves as the Vice President of the Board of Directors at Place des Arts, an art teaching facility in Coquitlam, BC.
 Ms. Tucker received her BA in Theology from the University of Dayton and her JD from Western State University College of Law.

 Mike Turner is a practicing intellectual property attorney and trained mechanical engineer who served as an officer in the U.S. Army’s Corps of Engineers.
 His legal expertise in patent prosecution, patent litigation, copyright, and trademark law has involved him in technologies such as mechanical, electrical, computer science, business methods arts, mobile apps, consumer electronics, railway equipment, utilities, and transaction methodologies (e.g., trading).
 His dispute resolution experience encompasses litigation, arbitrations, and mediations.
 Mr. Turner has practiced before various U.S. District Courts, the U.S. Court of Appeals for the Federal Circuit, the U.S. Patent and Trademark Office (including both the Trademark and Patent Trial and Appeal Boards), and the International Trade Commission.
 Following his service in the Army, Mr. Turner spent five years with Ford Motor Company managing vehicle design and development projects.
 A former Vice President of the Intellectual Property Legal Society and member of his local school board, Mr. Turner also contributes his time to “Equip for Equality,” an Illinois-based legal advocacy group helping parents obtain public education for special needs children.
 He graduated in the top 10% of his class at West Point (B.S.M.E.), and earned his MBA and JD at the University of Illinois.